The Concussion Return to Play Guide for High School Athletes

 Watch just one football game and you will see each player endure numerous physical hits to the body and head.
 Studies are now concluding that many student athletes are suffering concussions in football and other sports in which physical contact occurs.
 Studies confirm that concussions are occurring at a much higher rate than is reported because the physical, cognitive, and emotional effects often go undetected.

-It is essential for parents, coaches, and doctors to understand how serious traumatic brain injuries are.
-Important factors include the proper diagnosis, if and when athletes can resume playing sports, what symptoms to look for, and the short- and long-term effects of concussions.
+Parents, coaches, and doctors must understand how serious traumatic brain injuries are.
+Important factors include the proper diagnosis, whether and when athletes can resume playing sports, what symptoms to look for, and the short—and long-term effects of concussions.
 Some of the liability issues involved in sports injuries include who is responsible for the concussion and what precautions should have been taken to prevent or reduce the severity of the injury.

 Communities need to be aware of the risks of excessive contact in high school and college sports.
 Parents should be informed of their rights and remedies (and the rights of the student athlete) when a son or daughter suffers a traumatic brain injury, which can cause suffering, major changes in functioning, or even death.